nguyentran0212/iegems-website/_posts/2025-08-09-review-HiBy-R3-Pro-2.md

 At night, I might pick it up once more and pair it wirelessly to my phone.
 It remembers the connection, so every time I switch to Bluetooth DAC mode, it pairs automatically with the right codec (LDAC).
 No Wi-Fi streaming or file transfers in my daily use.
 I didn’t need them.
 But it's there if you do.

 As you can see, R3 Pro 2 is quite versatile.
 Yet, it’s simple.
 Mostly invisible.
-This is where it differs from big and fancy R6 Pro Max.
+This is where it differs from R6 Pro Max in daily use, *to me*.
+Listening to the big, expensive R6 Pro Max feels like you’ve lit a candle in a quiet room — a ritual.
+You pause.
+You sit.
+You make sure the chair is comfortable, the drink is chilled, and there’s no noise.
+It’s not just playback; it’s reverence.
+A moment of focus.
+Something you treat with respect, as if the music itself deserves your full attention.

+The R3 Pro II?
+That’s different.
+It doesn’t demand ceremony.
+You don’t need a chair or a playlist named “Sacred Moments.”
+It slips into your day like a well-worn coat — useful, present, just there.
+No fuss.
+No candle.
+Just music in the background of commuting, cooking, or scrolling through your feed.
+It’s utilitarian.
+Casual.
+Part of the rhythm, not the highlight.

+You don’t *feel* it as special — you just use it.
+And that’s fine too.

 **Sound quality:** Of course, all this means nothing if the sound’s off.
 And honestly, we’re both audiophiles, we know that we care about music quality more than logic.
 I'm not stranger to our audiophile ... quirks since I’ve carried the R6 Pro Max around like it was a Swiss Army knife for audio since late 2024.
 It’s heavy, bulky, but I don't care because it sounds so good.